What is the Common Data Model?

-A unified shape where data integrations can combine existing enterprise data with other sources, and use that data holistically to develop new applications or derive insights.
+A unified shape where data integrations can combine existing enterprise data with other sources and use that data holistically to develop apps or derive insights.

-Ability to extend the schema and CDM entities to tailor the Common Data Model to your organization.
+Ability to extend the schema and CDM entities to tailor the CDM to your organization.

-You can use the CDM to create new data repositories that match the schema, and you can also transform your existing data into the Common Data Model schema.
-Either way, the efficiency you get from standardization can expedite and streamline whatever you do next with your data.
+You can use the CDM to create data repositories that match the schema, and you can also transform your existing data into the CDM schema.
+Either way, the efficiency that you get from standardization can expedite and streamline whatever you do next with your data.

 Who uses the Common Data Model?

-The CDM is used by a variety of customers, partners and products all with the same goal of unifying data in well-known form with semantic meaning.
+A variety of customers, partners, and products use the CDM, and all have the same goal of unifying data in a well-known form with semantic meaning.

-Application Makers/Developers: Whether these users leverage code-based platforms or a low-code/no-code platform like PowerApps, they need to store and manage data for their applications.
+App makers/developers: Whether these users leverage code-based platforms or a low-code/no-code platform such as PowerApps, they need to store and manage data for their apps.

-Data Integrators: These users are responsible for bringing data from a variety of systems to make it accessible for Applications to use.
+Data integrators: These users are responsible for bringing data from a variety of systems to make it accessible for apps to use.

-Historically, the work to build an application has been tightly tied with data integration, but with the CDM and the platforms that support it, the two can happen independently.
+Historically, the work to build an app has been tightly tied with data integration, but with the CDM and the platforms that support it, the two can happen independently.

-Microsoft and its partners use the CDM for their own applications and offerings, and are building additional services and offering based on CDM schemas.
-The following examples show how organizations use the CDM:
+Microsoft and its partners use the CDM for their own apps and offerings and are building additional services and offerings based on CDM schemas.
+These examples show how organizations use the CDM:

-Common Data Service (CDS) for Apps, which supports Dynamics and PowerApps, stores data in conformances with the CDM definition.
-In fact, many of the original business entities including in the CDM came from Dynamics offerings such as Dynamics 365 for Sales and Dynamics 365 for Marketing.
+Common Data Service (CDS) for Apps, which supports Dynamics and PowerApps, stores data in conformance with the CDM definition.
+In fact, many of the original business entities in the CDM came from Dynamics offerings, such as Dynamics 365 for Sales and Dynamics 365 for Marketing.

-Industry verticals such as Healthcare are working closely with Microsoft to extend the CDM to their specific business concepts, such as Patient and Care Plan, so they can share data and build services so partners can easily exchange data, create interoperable apps and services, and create quick analytics that are easy to share.
+Industry verticals such as healthcare are working closely with Microsoft to extend the CDM to their specific business concepts, such as Patient and Care Plan.
+That way, users can can share data and build services so partners can easily exchange data, create interoperable apps and services, and create quick analytics that are easy to share.

-How to use the Common Data Model: Describes the CDM in details, and discusses use cases for creating new data in CDM or transforming your existing data into CDM.
+How to use the Common Data Model: Describes the CDM in detail and discusses use cases for creating data in the CDM or transforming your existing data into the CDM.